QtonSolutions/sessh/README.md

    > *Note:* Make sure the SSH key has been added to your SSH keychain before trying to connect to an instance with the SSH instance type.

+### Configuration
+Configuration is managed in a configuration file, with a small number of overrides that are specific with command line arguments.

+The configuration file file is stored in `~/.config/sessh/config.py` on macOS and Linux, and `%APPDATA%/sessh/config.py` on Windows.
+A default template is created when you first run the script.

 ### Listing instances
 `sessh list` outputs a table with details of the running EC2 instances for the AWS account your credentials are associated with.